Govt seeks Parliament nod for Rs 54,000-cr additional spending

 The government on Friday sought Parliament nod for an additional Rs 54,000-crore spending

-Finance Minister Nirmala Sitharaman presented the second and final batch of supplementary demands for grants in the Lok Sabha
+Minister of State for Finance Anurag Thakur presented the second and final batch of supplementary demands for grants in the Lok Sabha

 It sought authorisation for gross additional expenditure of Rs 4.8 lakh crore.
 "Of this, the proposals involving net cash outgo aggregate to Rs 53,963.58 crore and gross additional expenditure, matched by saving of the ministries/departments or by enhanced receipts/recoveries aggregates to Rs 4.26 lakh crore," the supplementary demands for grants document said.